 where $C(D_i)$ has homological grading $0$.
 (The abuse of notations here should not be confusing.)

-If $D_i$ is of type (iii), i.e. a colored crossing, the definitions of $\hat{C}(D_i)$ and $C(D_i)$ are much more complex.
+If $D_i$ is of type (iii), that is, a colored crossing, then the definitions of $\hat{C}(D_i)$ and $C(D_i)$ are much more complex.
 The chain complexes associated to colored crossings will be defined in Definition \ref{complex-colored-crossing-def} below.

 \begin{remark} In the present paper, $\hat{C}(\ast)$ stands for the unnormalized chain complex of $\ast$ and $C(\ast)$ stands for the normalized chain complex of $\ast$.
 For pieces of types (i) and (ii), there is no difference between their normalized and unnormalized chain complexes.
-For a piece of type (iii), i.e. a colored crossing, these two complexes differ by a shift in all three gradings.
+For a piece of type (iii), that is, a colored crossing, these two complexes differ by a shift in the $\zed_2\oplus \zed^{\oplus 2}$ grading.
 See Definition \ref{complex-colored-crossing-def} below for details. \end{remark}

-Once we defined the chain complexes associated to each piece $D_i$, then we can define the chain complex associated to $D$.

 \begin{definition} where the tensor product is done over the common end points.
 For example, for two pieces $D_{i_1}$ and $D_{i_2}$ of $D$, let $\mathbb{W}_1,\dots,\mathbb{W}_l$ be the alphabets associated to their common end points.
 Then, in the above tensor product,